 What is Sanitization?

 Sanitization is a technical term for making sure that data on a device is securely and completely wiped and/or made inaccessible.
-This is done largely to protect organizations who engage in repurposing, selling, discarding, or recycling hard disk storage mediums, though it applies to a wide range of situations as a method for securing consumers against fraud and breach of privacy.
+This is done largely to protect organizations that engage in repurposing, selling, discarding, or recycling hard disk storage mediums, though it applies to a wide range of situations as a method for securing consumers against fraud and breach of privacy.

 Sanitization often takes a specific form given the security required for the data and the situation in which it is being discarded.
 Personal data, for instance, is subject to more scrutinization and thus more intense data wiping processes, whereas simple data records such as traffic reports and such without personally identifiable information are not required to function under such stringent limitations.